wlong123/ChipotLang/alpha.md

 * Parsed Input: Let (Binop (Eq, Var is_even, Fun (n -> If (Binop (Eq, Var n, Int 0), Bool true, App (Var is_odd, Binop (Sub, Var n, Int 1))))), Let (Binop (Eq, Var is_odd, Fun (n -> If (Binop (Eq, Var n, Int 0), Bool false, App (Var is_even, Binop (Sub, Var n, Int 1))))), List (App (Var is_odd, Int 7), List (App (Var is_even, Int 7), List ([])))))
-* Output: List (Bool true, List (Bool false, List ([])))
+* Output as AST: List (Bool true, List (Bool false, List ([])))
+* Pretty Printed Output: [true, false]
 ```

 ### Next Steps
-Going forward, we plan to add synchronization primitives (e.g. locks, condition variables, semaphores) as well as support for additional built-in data types (e.g. records, dictionaries/maps).
+Going forward, we plan to add synchronization primitives (e.g. locks, condition variables, semaphores), functionality for creating threads and forking processes, as well as support for a few additional data types (e.g. records, dictionaries/maps).
 As mentioned earlier, it is likely that we will need to introduce some amount of imperative/mutability features to more easily allow for modeling of concurrency problems.